delay0/Orbion_3D_BLE_Space_Mouse/README.md

 Tested with Espressif ESP32 firmware version 2.0.0/2.0.13 for the Arduino IDE v1.8.19 / v2.x

 Tip: Use fresh Sketchbook Folder for this Project, to prevent Librarie Versions conflicts.
+     Oled 1306 is preconfigured.
+Switching to SH110X in settings.h

 ## This version is an "as is" version.
 No support or update planned.